Erin Molan

-Erin Molan (born 24 August 1984) is an Australian television sports presenter.

-She is currently a Primetime Contributor on Sky News Australia, radio presenter on 2Day FM and columnist on The Daily Telegraph.
+Erin Molan (born 24 August 1983) is an Australian television presenter who worked on Sky News Australia, a past radio presenter on 2Day FM and a former columnist for Sydney newspaper The Daily Telegraph.

-Molan previously worked with the Nine Network where she was part of Nine's Wide World of Sports for their NRL coverage and from 2019 their tennis coverage, where she hosted the secondary broadcast for channel 9Gem of the Australian Open.
+Molan was previously with the Nine Network as part of Nine's Wide World of Sports National Rugby League (NRL) coverage.
+From 2019, she hosted the secondary broadcast for channel 9Gem of the Australian Open tennis tournament.
 Molan was also Friday and Saturday sports presenter on Nine News Sydney and the host of The Sunday Footy Show and former host of The NRL Footy Show.

 Early life

 Molan was born in Canberra and raised in Jakarta, Indonesia.
-She attended 16 different schools due to her parents moving regularly in support of her father's career in the Australian Army.
+She attended sixteen different schools due to the Australian Army career of her father, Jim Molan.

-Molan is the daughter of Major General Jim Molan, a former Australian Army officer who gained notoriety as deputy chief of staff for operations of the Multinational Force in Iraq during the Iraq War and replaced Arthur Sinodinos as a Liberal Senator for New South Wales in 2019.

 Career

-Molan's first job in media was in Canberra in community television.
+Molan's first job in media was with a community television station in Canberra.
 She then gained a job for WIN Television as a reporter and presenter and moved to Sydney in 2010 to work for the Nine Network.
 In 2012, she joined The NRL Footy Show on a regular basis, appearing mainly on the "League of their Own" segment as well as being their roving reporter.

-In 2014, she has become a permanent co-host of the program working alongside Paul Vautin, Darryl Brohman, Beau Ryan, and former test cricketer Michael Slater.
+In 2014, Molan became a permanent co-host of the program working alongside Paul Vautin, Darryl Brohman, Beau Ryan, and former test cricketer Michael Slater.
 Molan has also appeared on The Sunday Footy Show as a regular since 2012, mainly doing the "Around the Grounds" segment reporting.

-In 2016, Molan was appointed host of The NRL Rookie, which aired on 9Go!.

-Molan has previously been a fill in sport presenter on Nine News and Today.
-From December 2016, she was made permanent Friday and Saturday sport presenter on Nine News Sydney replacing Yvonne Sampson who moved to Fox Sports.

-It was announced on 3 October 2018 that, after 24 years, The NRL Footy Show would be axed following the worst slide in ratings in the shows history.

-In December 2021, Molan resigned from the Nine Network to join Sky News Australia as a Primetime Contributor.

-Radio

-In November 2020, Southern Cross Austereo announced that Molan, Dave Hughes and Ed Kavalee would replace Jamie Angel to host The 2Day FM Morning Crew with Hughesy, Ed and Erin Molan from Monday, 18 January 2021.
-A one-hour highlights package will air nationally at 6pm across the Hit Network.